AntonioGonzalezPuertas/SmartChef/README.md

 - **Shopping List:** Generate shopping lists.
 - **User Authentication:** Sign up, log in, and log out securely.
   - LogIn by email/password
-  - Sessions are stored to keep statistiques.
   - JWT is used received on LogIn to authenticate the requests
-    - Profiles: Edit, Delete, ut, ChangePassword, PostRequestAdmin
-    - Projects: Create, Edit, Delete
-  - Using google OAth 2.0 (functionality removed):
-    - Removed to simplify the code and because it requires sharing my google development accocunt, but the fonctionality ready to cherrypick in the branch "add Login with Google OAuth2.0"
-    - To be used, create file "environment.prod.ts" with a google client id for the project
-  - Change password
   - Forgot password link request
     - Send email with a link to reset password
     - A second email is sent with a random password to access to the account and be able to change the password